Back To Top

 Before you start revising, take a look at the exam regulations.

-How to Become an Accountant Without a University Degree?
+How Do I Become an Accountant Without a University Degree?

 It is normal for chartered accountants in Canada to have university degrees, but determined individuals can occupy the role without one.